nylander/MrModeltest2/README.md

     cd MrModeltest2/src

-2. Compile by typing (try 'make -f Makefile.MACOSX' if 'make' fails on the Mac):
+2. Compile by typing (try `make -f Makefile.MACOSX` if `make` fails on the Mac):

     make

-3. The binary file 'mrmodeltest2' can then be run in the same directory or be moved somewhere on your system where you have access to it (i.e., in your PATH).
+3. The binary file `mrmodeltest2` can then be run in the same directory or be moved somewhere on your system where you have access to it (i.e., in your PATH).

 Before using MrModeltest2
 -------------------------

-1. Execute your data file in PAUP*.
+1. Execute your data file in PAUP\*.

-2. Execute the file 'MrModelblock' in PAUP*.
-A file called 'mrmodel.scores' will appear in the current directory.
+2. Execute the file `MrModelblock` in PAUP\*.
+A file called `mrmodel.scores` will appear in the current directory.

-3. This file is the input for MrModeltest2.
+3. This file is the input for `mrmodeltest2`.

 Running MrModeltest2